marthinwurer/TournamentRecorder/README.md

 To install all of the required libraries, activate the virtual environment, then run:

     $ pip install -r requirements.txt

+	This commands downloads all the requirement packages listed in requirements.txt For Windows users, the referenced mysql-client in the file does not play well.
+Thus you may delete it if is an issue

 Configure the server by modifying the database hostname, username, and password in the server file.
 To start the server, export the path to the server python file, and then run it.